SINTEF-Power-system-asset-management/CINELDI_MV_reference_system/README.md

 ### pandapower_read_csv.py
 Module for loading and setting up pandapower network object for the CINELDI reference grid based on input .csv files on the MATPOWER format.

+### test_extract_load_time_series.py
+Script for extracting load time series in units MWh/h for existing load points in the CINELDI reference grid

 ### prepare_reldata.py
 Script for preparing data for reliability analysis (load point data and component reliability data) for the CINELDI MV reference system.